inspatiallabs/inspatial-dev/packages/run-draft/doc/philosophy.md

 **InSpatial JSX Runtime Looks Like React But Isn't Built On It**

-While there's significant discussion around JSX, it's crucial to understand that **JSX is simply a templating choice**—no different from XML, HTML, or Vue's Single File Component (SFC) templating syntax.
+While there's significant discussion around JSX, it's crucial to understand that **JSX is simply a templating choice** no different from XML, HTML, or Vue's Single File Component (SFC) templating syntax.

 #### Universal Templating Support